weatherlink/v2-api/_pages/api-key.md

   nav: "navMain"
 ---

-For the duration of the v2 API beta test API Keys will be provided for approved beta testers.
+The WeatherLink v2 API is in a beta test phase.
+API Keys and access to the API is currently limited to selected beta testers.